prvenka/sandbox-bus-app-relnote/articles/Spring18/business-application-platform/microsoft-flow/flows-owned-by-sharepoint-lists-libraries/to-add-list-or-library-as-run-only-user.md

 ---

-title: To add a list or library as a run-only user
+title: To add a list or library as a run only user
-description: Run-only users can only be added to manually invoked flows—for example, flows that use the For a selected item trigger.
+description: To add a list or library as a run only user
 author: MargoC
 manager: AnnBe
-ms.date: 4/27/2018
+ms.date: 4/30/2018
 ms.topic: article
 ms.prod:
 ms.service: business-applications